buzzfeed/design/product-design-roles.md

 Practices verbal and written communication skills, in both one-on-one and group situations.
 Works with their manager to distill complex ideas, goals and problems in a way that is accessible even to those unfamiliar with the project.

 ### Mentorship
-Seeks out feedback from Senior and Staff Designers, to grow their own skills and design toolkit.
+Seeks out feedback from designers across the Product Design team, to grow their own skills and design toolkit.

 ### Culture
 Contributes to the culture of the Product Design team by participating in design-led projects, events and discussions, in order to spread design thinking and enthusiasm throughout BuzzFeed and the wider design community.
+Embodies the [Tech Values](), following the framework for how we want to work.

 <br>

 ## <a id="product_designer"></a>Product Designer
 <i>In order to move up to this level, Designers should hit each point marked with a *, plus any other 2.
 Designers and Managers should work together to define focus areas.

-At this level, Designers take on work more independently while continuing to proactively give and receive feedback.</i>
+Mid level Product Designers **take on work more independently** while continuing to proactively give and receive feedback.
+They take ownership of small and mid size projects and may start to **take on leadership responsibilities in their cross-discipline group.**</i>

 ### Visual Design*
 Demonstrates **understanding** of layout, typography and visual hierarchy.
 Uses our Design Principles, as well as existing style guides and previous Product Design work to represent the BuzzFeed brand **with a holistic consideration for their product's future.**